 Top 10 Ways Meth Affects Your Life

-Many users have said that they were addicted to crystal meth after the first time they tried it.
+Many of those who use meth have said that they were addicted to crystal meth after the first time they tried it.
 The drug has an intense effect on dopamine levels, but the high does not last very long.
 This leads the brain to almost immediately begin craving another dose.

 There are both short-term and long-term health effects related to using meth.
 At best, users can expect to experience symptoms of constipation or diarrhea, dizziness, headaches, profuse sweating, rapid breathing, and rapid weight loss.
 However, the side effects of meth are much more serious than that.
 Meth affects the central nervous system.
-Meth is known to increase body temperature, heart rate, and blood pressure, leading to an increased risk of stroke, heart attack or death.
+Meth increases body temperature, heart rate, and blood pressure, leading to an increased risk of stroke, heart attack, or death.

 Dental problems like tooth decay and gum disease are very common with methamphetamine.
 Users often lose their teeth.

-Due to the way that it interacts with the brain, methamphetamine users are at risk for long-term brain damage and mental illness.
+Due to how it interacts with the brain, methamphetamine users are at risk for long-term brain damage and mental illness.
 Methamphetamine addiction can lead to trouble paying attention to tasks, memory loss, erratic mood changes, and even permanent psychosis and paranoia.

-Some meth users say that they have a heightened experience during sex while on meth.
+Some of those who use this substance say that they have a heightened experience during sex while on meth.
 Unfortunately, this is short-lived.
 A quantitative study completed in 2016 showed a correlation between meth and impotence.
-While some users experience heightened sensation initially, eventually over time, this changed and many users instead experienced sexual dysfunction.
+While some users initially experienced the heightened sensation, this changed over time, and many experienced sexual dysfunction.

 This is a drug that instantly alters your behavior.
 Over time, this can take a toll on relationships with friends and family.
-High doses or prolonged usage can also lead to violent behavior, which can put the loved ones of addicts in dangerous positions.
+High doses or prolonged usage can also lead to violent behavior, putting loved ones of those addicted to meth in dangerous positions.

-Crystal meth is known for being a fairly “cheap” drug to get your hands on.
-However, this drug makes the user want more and more in order to achieve the same high once it wears off.
+Crystal meth is a fairly “cheap” drug to obtain.
+However, this drug is highly addictive and more to achieve the same high once it wears off.
 This leads to more and more money spent to get a fix.
 In addition to the cost of the drug itself, because it also alters the user’s behavior, the addiction can lead to other costly problems like loss of a job or legal fees.